 Chuck

 The chuck comes from the front shoulder of the cow.
-It’s relatively inexpensive, and it has great flavor, with lots of connective tissue and fat which makes it really good for stews and soups.
+It's relatively inexpensive and has great flavor, with lots of connective tissue and fat that make it ideal for stews and soups.

 Brisket